ephread/TheBell/README.md

 ### Overview

 The Bell uses a three-tier architecture with MVVM in the presentation layer.
-To keep things simple, layers are not entirely decoupled from each other (but could become so with minimal work).
+While the layers are not completely separated, they could be easily decoupled with minimal work.
 For example:

-1. since the data model is simple and often not converted/manipulated by the application layer, the presentation layer can query repositories directly;
+1. the simplicity of the data model in The Bell allows for the presentation layer to directly query repositories, as the data is often not converted or manipulated by the application layer;
-2. `UserPreference` and `Workout` are plain structs that can be easily created/mocked and are thus not abstracted.
+2. `UserPreference` and `Workout` are both plain structs, easily created and mocked, and thus not abstracted;
-3. Application-level data models like `WorkoutSummary` are also freely passed around.
+3. application-level data models like `WorkoutSummary` are also freely passed around.

 However, a more complex app would benefit from having different types encapsulating the data in the different layers, even if they match 1:1 (in that case, type aliases could be used).

-The Bell relies heavily on protocols and dependency injection to make view models, managers and helpers testable in isolation.
+The Bell relies heavily on protocols and dependency injection to ensure that view models, managers, and helpers can be tested in isolation.

 ### Tiers and naming conventions